junxit/us-congress-bills-114/metadata.md

 - 2015-11-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 294.
 - 2015-11-16 — Senate Committee on Environment and Public Works discharged by petition pursuant to 5 U.S.C.
 802(c). (consideration: CR S7965; text: CR S7965)
 - 2015-11-16 — Senate Committee on Environment and Public Works discharged by petition pursuant to 5 U.S.C.
 802(c).(consideration: CR S7965; text: CR S7965)
+- 2015-11-17 — Measure laid before Senate by motion. (consideration: CR S7979-7992, S7992-8012)
+- 2015-11-17 — Motion to proceed to consideration of measure agreed to in Senate by Voice Vote.
+- 2015-11-17 — Motion to proceed to consideration of measure made in Senate. (consideration: CR S7979)
+- 2015-11-17 — Passed Senate without amendment by Yea-Nay Vote.
+52 - 46.
+Record Vote Number: 306. (text: CR S8012)
+- 2015-11-17 — Passed/agreed to in Senate: Passed Senate without amendment by Yea-Nay Vote.
+52 - 46.
+Record Vote Number: 306.(text: CR S8012)